mxstbr/mxstbr.github.io/_posts/2016-12-14-linting-styles-in-js-with-stylelint.md

 ## First try

-My first idea was to leverage the power of `eslint`, the JavaScript linter, to parse the JavaScript and then run `stylelint` from there on the CSS string.
-A lot of people already use and rely on `eslint`, so providing an eslint rule that does this would be easy to adopt and use.
+The first idea was to leverage the power of `eslint`, the JavaScript linter, to parse the JavaScript and then run `stylelint` from there on the extracted CSS string.
+A lot of people already use and rely on `eslint`, so providing an eslint rule that does this would make it easy to adopt and use.

 Sadly, that doesn't work.
 I built a first prototype, but for some reason the stylelint results weren't coming back to the CLI from `eslint`!
 I asked around and somebody in the `eslint` Gitter chatroom explained to me why: